 Research into Congenital Disorders of Glycosylation (CDG)

-Why does CDG occur?
+Why does a Congenital Disorder of Glycosylation occur?

 A Congenital Disorder means the disorder is present from birth.
 Congenital Disorders of Glycosylation (CDG) is an inborn error of metabolism.
 It is mostly a recessive hereditary genetic disorder.
 There are approximately 1000 diagnosed cases worldwide.